ETolboom/blg/docs/wiki/Modeling-Considerations.md

 ## Multiple Start Nodes

-A behavioral rule must have **exactly one start node** — a node with no incoming edges.
+A behavioral rule must have **exactly one start node**: a node with no incoming edges.
 If the rule graph has multiple start nodes, BLG will raise an error and the criterion will not be evaluated.

 **Solution:** ensure the rule has a single entry point.
 If the process can begin in multiple ways, use an XOR connector at the start or create separate rules in a rule group.